malekaburaddaha/Computer_Vision_Nanodegree/All Exercise Notebooks/README.md

 ### Canny Edge Detection:

-In this notebook I sue the canny edge detector with a specified upper and lower thresholds to detect the edges of a sample image, and by edges I mean an intensity difference in the image.
+In this notebook I use the canny edge detector with a specified upper and lower thresholds to detect the edges of a sample image, and by edges I mean an intensity difference in the image.

+### Creating a Filter, Edge Detection

+In this notebook I create a filter and apply it to a sample image, where it detects vertical and horizontal edges this kind of filters could be a step in lane detection for self driving vehicles.